State-of-the-art ultrafast laser assisted-etching (ULAE) facilities

 -

-fibre-connectorized K-band 2-Telescope beam combiner for application at the Center for High Angular Resolution Astronomy (CHARA) array
+K-band 2-Telescope integrated-optics beam combiner instrument at the Center for High Angular Resolution Astronomy (CHARA) array for Exozodiacal dust measurement.

 -